aele1401/Scripts/Ansible/ReadMe.md

     * Run playbook file

 ### Patching Vulnerable Servers (Linux & Windows)
+#### Description
-- Description: Playbooks for patching vulnerable Windows and Linux servers.
+- Playbooks for patching vulnerable Windows and Linux servers.
 #### Using the Playbook for Linux:
 - Prepare inventory by creating an inventory file (`hosts`) to list servers.
 ```